Dynamics of Damped Cantilever Beam

 specifyCoefficients(model, 'm', m, 'd', 0, 'c', c, 'a', a, 'f', f);

-We see in the figure below that the displacement is no longer a pure sin wave.
+The displacement is no longer a pure sinusoidal wave.
 The static solution that we are using as the initial conditions is similar to the lowest eigenvector but higher-frequency modes are also contributing to the transient solution.

 Calculate the damped solution with the initial displacement from the static analysis.
 The damping matrix is the same as that used in the eigenvector case, above.

 specifyCoefficients(model, 'm', m, 'd', dampmat, 'c', c, 'a', a, 'f', f); tres = solvepde(model,tlist);

 Plot the tip displacement from this solution as a function of time.
 Again we superimpose a curve of the damped amplitude as a function of time obtained from an analytical solution to the single degree-of-freedom ODE.
 Because the initial condition differs from the lowest eigenvector, this analytical solution only approximates the amplitude of the PDE solution.

 titl = 'Initial Displacements from Static Solution, Damped Solution'; cantileverBeamTransientPlot(tres,titl); hold on; plot(tlist,u0TipDisp*exp(-zeta*omega*tlist),'Color','r'); legend('PDE','ODE Amplitude Decay','Location','southeast');